juanfonsecaGL/graphQL/README.md

 ## Benefits [2]
 * Avoids data under and over-fetching by letting the consumers specify what information they want to receive.
-* Minimizes the impact of changes on the API as (i) consumers specify the schema of the query, and (ii) user performs all operations using the same endpoint.
+* Minimizes the impact of changes on the API as consumers can (i) specify the schema of the query, and (ii) perform all operations using the same endpoint.

 ## Characteristics
 * GraphQL operations are queries, mutations, and subscriptions.